 As with so many things, the real answer is “it depends.”
 People often think of pack size in terms of days, as in “how many days is a 45 liter pack good for?”
 But the most important factor, in my opinion, is how lightweight and streamlined your gear is.

-If you don’t at least have a down sleeping bag or quilt, a tent weighing under three pounds (ideally less for a solo), and a lightweight sleeping pad, a 45 liter pack is probably too small.
+If you don’t at least have a down sleeping bag or quilt, a tent weighing under three pounds (ideally less for solo hikers), and a lightweight sleeping pad, a 45 liter pack is too small.

 Food is also an important factor.
 The number of days matters, and so does how carefully you choose and pack your food.
 Experienced backpackers are able to pack more in less space by choosing calorie-dense food and packaging it carefully.